DavidColson/UnrealInk/README.md

 # How does it work?

 It works by embedding the Mono runtime directly into the plugin in Unreal, and then has a special C# assembly called InkGlue, which marshalls data and function calls between C# and C++ to lessen the amount of complicated binding code present in C++.
 It requires linking with mono, and since I've only got a windows PC currently I've provided the windows mono library.
 Theoretically it'll work fine on Mac, you just need to link the mono-sgen dynlib.

-# Notable Problems

-This plugin isn't complete and there a couple missing features and/or problems, so be aware of them

-- Execute Function and Bind Function calls are not implemented yet
-- The Profiler and profile node stuff isn't implemented yet

 ## Platform support